-Some of the links might be affiliate links and, at no extra cost to you, we earn a small commission, if you book through them.
+Some of the links might be affiliate links and, at no extra cost to you, we earn a small commission.
 See our disclaimer for more info.
-If you want to book a trip and support this blog, then these links will help do exactly that!

 You will learn all about making chocolate from cocoa pods and beans…

 …to the history of how Mayas and Aztecs used cocoa beans…